ska-telescope/ska-mid-dish-manager/docs/src/user_guide/update_tz_data.rst

    * - SPFRx is ignored
      - UpdateTZData rejected.
 SPFRx is ignored, cannot upload TZ data.
      - ResultCode.FAILED
-   * - ``TZDataURL`` not set or empty
+   * - ``TZ_DATA_URL`` not set or empty
      - UpdateTZData failed.
-Environment variable 'TZDataURL' is not set or is empty; cannot determine where to download the TZ data from.
+Environment variable 'TZ_DATA_URL' is not set or is empty; cannot determine where to download the TZ data from.
      - ResultCode.FAILED
    * - Download failed
      - UpdateTZData failed.
 Could not download TZ data from <url>.